AtwaniGG/RealSync/README.md

 Pushing & Merging
 -----------------

-- Never push directly to the main branch.
-- Push only to your feature branch.
 - Open a Pull Request to merge changes into main.
 - Ensure the project builds and follows the existing structure before requesting a merge.